melt-umn/ableC-tutorials/construction/README.md

 ## Example
 A simple example making use of these constructs is an exponent operator, which can be found in [AbstractSyntax.sv](edu.umn.cs.melt.tutorials.ableC.exponent/abstractsyntax/AbstractSyntax.sv).
 This operator raises a numeric base to an integer power by performing repeated multiplication in a loop.

 Since the evaluation of expressions in C may have side-effects, every child expression should be included in the forward exactly once.
 To avoid duplications, temporary variables are used, declared with type expressions generated from the types of the operands.
-The names of these temporary variables must be specified with `toString(genIntT())` prefixes; this is to ensure uniqueness such that when this operator is nested, a variable is not initialized with another variable of the same name, which would effectively be an initialization with itself.
+The names of these temporary variables must be specified with `toString(genInt())` prefixes; this is to ensure uniqueness such that when this operator is nested, a variable is not initialized with another variable of the same name, which would effectively be an initialization with itself.

 [Next section: Lifting](../lifting/)